 Bahai Library Online

-Tag "Population"
+Tag: "Population"

-"Population" appears in:
+"Population" has been tagged in:

-1. from the main catalog (19 results; collapse)
+from the main catalog (19 results; collapse)

 sorted by

-6. Bahá'í Population of India, 1991, M. Vijayanunni, ed.
-(1995).
+12. 1995.
+Bahá'í Population of India, 1991.
+M. Vijayanunni, ed.
 Various figures from a government census.
 May be inaccurate.
+Statistics.

 • search for parts of tags or alterate spellings